hfp/libxstream/README.md

 ```

 ### Device Interface
 The device interface provides the notion of an "active device" (beside of allowing to query the number of available devices).
 Multiple active devices can be specified on a per host-thread basis.
-None of the other functions of the API implies an active device.
 It is up to the user to make use of this notion.

 ```C
 size_t ndevices = 0;